guifi/guifi-cxoln/CXOLN.en_US.md

 >Animem a les qualsevol altra organització d'arreu del món a fer Xarxa Oberta, Lliure i Neutral, ja sigui acollint-se també als [Comuns per la XOLN](#cxoln), o bé fent-ne una modificació per adequar-la a la seva organització i forma de treballar i gaudint del la possibilitat d'interconnectar les xarxes a través del [principi de reciprocitat](#7-principi-de-reciprocitat).

-We encourage the organizations of the rest of the world to promote the Neutral, Free and Open Network by either adopting the FONN Compact or adapting it to its organization and working methods to make the interconnection of the networks possible through the reciprocity principle.
+We encourage the organizations of the rest of the world to promote the Neutral, Free and Open Network by either adopting the [CXOLN](#cxoln) or adapting it to its organization and working methods to make the interconnection of the networks possible through the reciprocity principle.

 [1]:http://guifi.net/ComunsSensefils
 [2]:https://creativecommons.org/licenses/by-nc-sa/4.0/